 Discover Scuba Diving

-Skill Refresher If you haven’t been diving in a while and need to get back into your comfort zone then this is the course for you.
-It takes only an hour or two and can also be invaluable for new divers.
+Skill Refresher: This course is also good for those who haven’t been diving in a while and need to get comfortable in the water again.
 We require people who haven’t used their dive skills in over a year to take this course.

-The Scuba Diver course is essentially half the Open water course and takes 2 days.
-It includes 3 confined water sessions and 2 Open Water dives.
-On completion, you will be certified to dive to a depth of 12m and must always be accompanied by a dive professional (divemaster and above).
-The Scuba diver course can easily be upgraded to open water at a later time by simply completing the remaining sections of the course.
+This course is essentially half the Open Water Course and takes two days, which includes three confined water sessions and two open water dives.
+On completion, you will be certified to dive to a depth of up to 12m and must always be accompanied by a dive professional (Divemaster and above).
+You can easily upgrade to the Open Water Course at a later time by simply completing the remaining sections of the course.

-The Advanced Open Water Course consists of 5 dives over two days.
-The Deep and Navigation Specialty dives are compulsory.
+This course consists of five dives over two days.
+The Deep and Navigation Specialty Dives are compulsory.
 For the other three dives of your course, you can pick from the following:

-- Peak Performance Buoyancy: This dive is aimed at making a new diver more aware of how much their breathing effects their position in the water, helps them get it under control and focuses on general streamlining in order to make them better, more comfortable divers.
+- Peak Performance Buoyancy: This dive is aimed at making a new diver more aware of how much their breathing effects their position in the water, helps them control it, and focuses on general streamlining to make them better, more comfortable divers.

-- Search and Recovery: Follows from the Navigation dive to teach you the more elaborate navigation skills used for systematically searching for objects underwater and then the methods and precautions to take while recovering them.
-A little bit like an underwater treasure hunt.
+- Search and Recovery: This dive follows on from the Navigation Specialty Dive and is something like an underwater treasure hunt.
+It teaches you more elaborate navigation skills used for systematically searching for objects underwater and the methods and precautions to take while recovering them.

 Emergency First Response

-This is a non-diving course that teaches basic CPR and first aid skills that can be invaluable for divers and non-divers alike and can be completed in an afternoon.
-This is also a pre-requisite for the Rescue Diver course.
+This is a half-day non-diving course that teaches basic CPR and first aid skills that are invaluable for divers and non-divers alike.
+This course is also a pre-requisite for the Rescue Diver Course.

-Rewarding and fun – that best describes the PADI Rescue Diver course.
-This course will expand your knowledge and experience level: Rescue Divers learn to look beyond themselves and consider the safety and wellbeing of other divers.
-Although this course is serious, it is an enjoyable way to build your confidence.
-Rescue Diver training will prepare you to prevent problems and, if necessary, manage dive emergencies.
-The course takes a minimum of 4 days and during your training sessions, you will learn:
+This four-day course will expand your knowledge and experience level as you consider the safety and well-being of other divers.
+It is an enjoyable way to build your confidence and empower you to prevent problems and, if necessary, manage dive emergencies.